CarlosAMolina/aws-s3-diff/README.md

 - It is a `.csv` file separated by `,`.
 - Each column represents an AWS account configuration.
 - The first row is special, is where the account names are specified.
+This information will be used in the CLI outputs and in the result files to organize the data.
 - The other rows are the S3 URIs to be analyzed.

 The order in which the AWS accounts are specified is the order in which they will be analyzed.